Katie Hall (Australian politician): Political career

+Hall has held the role of Parliamentary Secretary for Homes since December 2024 and Parliamentary Secretary for Creative Industries since June 2022.
+Previously, she was Parliamentary Secretary for Youth, Multicultural Affairs, Early Childhood, and Housing.

-Originally a member of Labor Right, Hall defected to Labor Left along with six of her colleagues shortly after the 2022 Victorian state election; the defections of her colleagues and herself meant that Labor Left constituted a majority of the state Labor caucus.
+Originally a member of the Labor Right, Hall defected to the Labor Left along with six of her colleagues shortly after the 2022 Victorian state election; the defections meant that Labor Left constituted a majority of the state Labor caucus.

-Katie was re-elected as the member for Footscray at the 2022 Victorian state election to serve her second term, defeating Greens Candidate Elena Pereyra.
+Hall was re-elected to a second term as the member for Footscray at the 2022 state election, defeating the Greens candidate Elena Pereyra.

+Political views

+Hall is a member of Parliamentary Friends of Palestine and Labor for Housing.